disclose/dnssecuritytxt/docs/README.md

-# dnssecuritytxt
+# activitypubsecuritytxt
-A standard allowing organizations to nominate security contact points and policies via DNS TXT records.
+A standard allowing organizations to nominate security contact points and policies via ActivityPub Actors.

-> This proposal was first made public on March 25, 2021 and is is currently a draft.
+> This proposal was first made public on January 30, 2023 and is is currently a draft.
 We welcome comments and feedback!
-To make suggestions please submit a PR via Github or [submit a ticket](https://github.com/disclose/dnssecuritytxt/issues).
+To make suggestions please submit a PR via Github or [submit a ticket](https://github.com/pdxjohnny/activitypubsecuritytxt/issues).
 Thanks for your interest!

-Find us on Twitter: [https://twitter.com/dnssecuritytxt](https://twitter.com/dnssecuritytxt).

 ## Summary